rabssm/Radiometer/README.md

 A TSL2591 light sensor with I2C data and power connectors.

 There is a track on the back of the TSL2591 PCB which should be cut to disable the bright LED on the front of the board.

 As the Raspberry Pi needs to be mounted close to the sensor, the LED's on the Raspberry Pi should also be switched off to remove any source of extraneous light.

-For the Raspberry Pi 3 on Bookworm, all of the LED's can be switched off using the following lines at the bottom of the /boot/firmware/config.txt file:
+For the Raspberry Pi 3 running with Bookworm, all of the LED's can be switched off using the following lines at the end of the /boot/firmware/config.txt file:
 ```
 # Turn off Power LED
 dtparam=pwr_led_activelow=off